Trusted WordPress tutorials, when you need them most.

 Thank you.

 I followed all of the instructions except for exporting my database from localhost in gzipped because I tried importing on live server in phpMyadmin it gave me an error “#1064 – You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ‘?’ at line 1”.
-But it import the database when I use zipped compression but after waiting 7 hours to upload all my files from localhost to live server it asked me to install WordPress and when I install WordPress none of my posts are in there.
+But it import the database when I use zipped compression but after waiting 7 hours to upload all my files from localhost to live server it asked me to install Wordpress and when I install Wordpress none of my posts are in there.

-22. soon hao ng says
+24. soon hao ng

 Thanks for your tutorials provided.
 It’s very helpful.
 I managed to move my wordpress from local server to live site.
 However, when I login to my admin panel.
 The error message was shown: